microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 #### Type Parameters Should Appear Twice

-Sometimes we forget that function doesn't need to be generic:
+Sometimes we forget that a function might not need to be generic:

 ```ts twoslash
 function greet<Str extends string>(s: Str) {